ciroiriarte/ciroiriarte.github.io/_drafts/2025-11-11-Openstack-Cloud-Images.md

+Your environment is using Ceph as a backend for one or both of nova-compute or cinder and as a result it is essential to use images with raw format in order to avoid a large capacity and performance impact on your cloud and ceph cluster.
+This format is also needed in order to benefit from Copy-on-Write cloning of images in both Cinder and Nova.

 To start provisioning of virtual machine instances, OS images are required.
 We'll be using Cloud Images provided by the Linux distributions.